Saruj-chy/FakeStoreApi/README.md

 # Apk

-Ready to experience our app firsthand?
-We've made it easy for you to get started!
-Simply click on the link below to download the APK file for our React Native application.
+Ready to experience my app firsthand?
+I've made it easy for you to get started!
+Simply click on the link below to download the APK file for my React Native application.
 This link will take you to a secure download page where you can directly download the latest version of our app.

 <p><a href="https://github.com/Saruj-chy/FakeStoreApi/blob/main/apk/release/app-release.apk">Download the APK here</a></p>